 - Finally, water the plant thoroughly and leave it in a bright corner.

 It pains to cut back your growing Philodendron.
 But, if you want to maintain a convenient size and want a healthy plant, pruning is essential.

-Pruning enhances side growth, thus making the plant bushier.
-Learn other hacks on How to Make a Philodendron Bushy? here.
+Pruning enhances side growth, thus making the Philodendron bushier.

-Consider pruning them every 1-2 years.
-Prune only dead, damaged foliage and stems, pests, or disease-infested parts.
+Consider pruning them every 1-2 years and prune only dead, damaged foliage, stems, pests, or disease-infested parts.

 It contains small crystals of calcium oxalates as a toxic element.

 It exhibits symptoms like difficulty breathing, stomach irritability, eye and skin irritation, and nausea in humans.

 Similarly, in pets, you can see signs like drooling, vomiting, irritability, pawing at the mouth, etc.

 You can benefit from these emergency helplines if your pets ingest the plant.